sheila-anne/sheila-anne/src/pages/writing-desk/2020-01-29-self-care-for-the-hectic-life.md

 date: 2020-01-29T18:15:50.197Z
 description: >-
   In order to share our superpowers with the world, we must prioritize our love and care for ourselves and make it part of our daily life!
+I'm sharing 15 ideas on stress management, inviting you to stay committed to self care, even during the craziest of weeks.
 featuredpost: false
+featuredImage: /img/945ED63C-3DD8-4AF0-88D3-208FF090D86E-5115-0000011B2E0BFDC1.JPG
 tags:
   - the grove
   - self care